orthanc-mirrors/orthanc-book/Sphinx/source/plugins.rst

 * ...

-Developers external to the official Orthanc project are :ref:`invited to contribute <contributing>` by creating third-party plugins.
+Developers external to the official Orthanc project are :ref:`invited to contribute <contributing>` to the C/C++ part of Orthanc by creating third-party plugins.
+A specific section of the Orthanc Book explains :ref:`how to create new Orthanc plugins <creating-plugins>`.

 .. _plugins-official: